What Are SEO Best Practices?

-The larger your image file size, the longer it takes the web page to load, which is why it is imperative that you compress your images before uploading them on your site.
+The larger your image file size, the longer it takes your page to load.

-Luckily, there are several free tools out there that can help you compress your images.
+Here are several free tools that can help:

 Provide Alt Text for Images

-Despite advances in Google’s abilities to understand images, adding alt text to images is still a necessary step.
-Adding alt text to images improves web accessibility and helps browsers better understand the images on your site.
+Despite advances in Google’s ability to understand images, adding alt text to images is still necessary.

 Lazy-Load Your Images

 Lazy loading is a technique in app and web development that defers the loading of non-critical resources (images, videos, etc.) at page load time.